scarygliders/Polkit-Explorer/README.md

 polkitex.ui     : QtDesigner file for the main GUI

-Ui_*.py         : Python code, compiled from the *.ui files using pyuic5
+Ui_*.py         : Python code, compiled from the *.ui files using pyside6-uic

-Any changes made to the .ui QtDesigner forms need to then be compiled via pyuic4.
+Any changes made to the .ui QtDesigner forms need to then be compiled via pyside6-uic.
+A shell script called compile_forms.sh is provided for your convenience.
+Run that first before trying to run the application.

 Signal slots from the buttons to the main program are created inside QtDesigner.

 Python will more than likely create some .pyc files after running this, it's normal (compiled python files).

 I hope this proves useful to someone.

-I intend to create a spin-off utility which will enable the creation/editing of policies, at a later date.

 Enjoy ;)